Dentechh/Capstone_project/README.md

 ## Troubleshooting & Common Issues

-This guide helps users and admins resolve common problems.
+This guide helps users resolve common problems.
 Each screenshot should include arrows pointing to the UI elements described below.

 ### Patient Issues